 I work primarily as a field scientist, but I understand that connecting field data to larger spatiotemporal scales using remote sensing and modeling applications is crucial.

 Outside of technical questions, I am energized by cultural theory and historical ecology of water and infrastructure.
 I want to support degrowth-oriented and citizen-centered environmental science, management, and activism.
-This includes good education, low-impact/cost methods, small-group organizing, and independent institutions.
+This includes good pedagogy, low-impact/cost methods, small-group organizing, and independent institutions.

 (email me if you want anything)